-Sonnedix Finance S.A. (the "Company") (formerly known as Vela Energy Finance S.A.) was incorporated on 26 May 2016 as a "société anonyme" for an unlimited period and is governed under the laws of Grand Duchy of Luxembourg.
+VE Sonnedix Finance S.A. (the "Company") was incorporated on 22 June 2017 as société anonyme, for an unlimited period and is governed under the laws of Grand Duchy of Luxembourg.

 The object of the Company is the acquisition, holding and disposal of interests in Luxembourg and/or in foreign companies and undertakings, as well as the administration, development and management of such interests.